 Lace-up your boots to explore massive headlands rising from the Pacific, lush forest groves, and, if you’re lucky, find a secret waterfall.

-Open year-round, this two-mile-long trail covers the north and south sides of the headlands.
+Open year-round, this four-mile-long, out-and-back trail covers the north and south sides of the headlands.
 While terrain can be challenging, the view of the Salmon River Estuary and Pacific coastline is worth it.
 Travel west from Highway 101 down Three Rocks Road to Knight Park, where the trailhead can be found following the shoulder of Savage Road.

 A little sister headland to Cascade Head, the meadowed hill north of Lincoln City is affectionately known as “The Knoll.”
-While a moderately difficult half-mile uphill hike, those who reach the top can breathe in the spectacular views of the Pacific coastline.
+While a moderately difficult three-mile, uphill, out-and-back hike, those who reach the top can breathe in the spectacular views of the Pacific coastline.
 To reach the trailhead, turn north on NE Devils Lake Blvd from Highway 101.
 Follow the road past a gate until you reach a cul-de-sac.
 Park on the street and the trailhead to the Knoll is just beyond the road and takes you through fields and forests.

 A one-mile hike canopied by tall trees over woodlands and streams, this easygoing hike can be accessed from West Devils Lake Road, just north of NE 22nd Street at Milepost 2.

-Just off NE 14th Street, this half-mile nature trail begins at the north end of Regatta Park.
+Just off NE 14th Street, this half-mile nature trail loop begins at the north end of Regatta Park.
 You wander through old-growth forest and will find a 400-year-old grandfather Sitka spruce, stretching more than 200 feet tall.

-An easy one-mile hike through a woodland area, the trail can be accessed from Highway 101, west on to SW 63rd Street and followed one block to the trailhead.
+An easy one-mile hike through a woodland area, the trail can be accessed from Highway 101, west onto SW 63rd Street, and followed one block to the trailhead.

 Prepare to wander this half-mile loop through the Siletz Bay National Wildlife Refuge, winding along the Siletz River and passing through forest and marshland.
 This flat, easy hike is accessible year-round and offers lovely sights where the river meets the sea.
 Look for egrets, herons, and marsh birds among the tall alder trees.
 The trailhead is directly east of Highway 101, just five miles south of Lincoln City.
-Drive over the Siletz River Bridge and go east on to Millport Slough Lane.
+Drive over the Siletz River Bridge and go east onto Millport Slough Lane.